-A new regulation was announced by Transport Minister Anthony Loke last July, whereby e-hailing services subjected to the same rules as taxis, especially for license registration, vehicle inspection and certain operational requirements.
+A new regulation was announced by Transport Minister Anthony Loke last July, whereby e-hailing services are subjected to the same rules as taxis, especially for license registration, vehicle inspection and certain operational requirements.

 The inspection and PSV (Public Service Vehicle) license is no stranger to taxi drivers in Malaysia.
 Besides the license, an inspection by Puspakom (Pusat Pemeriksaan Kenderaan Berkomputer) is also mandatory.

-The requirements to pass Puspakom’s inspection are standardised registered number plates, degree of tint on car windows, brakes, meter checks and etc. Moreover, according to Grab’s vehicle service type and their exempted vehicles models, cars have to be manufactured from 2009 onwards.
+According to the data from Institute for Democracy and Economic Affairs (IDEAS), the requirements to pass Puspakom’s inspection are standardised registered number plates, degree of tint on car windows, brakes, meter checks and etc. Moreover, according to Grab’s vehicle service type and their exempted vehicles models, cars have to be manufactured from 2009 onwards.

 The same trend applies to e-hailing revenue growth.